 PPROEM is the Designated Emergency Response Authority (DERA) for unincorporated El Paso County.
 The DERA is responsible for Hazardous Materials response, training, incident planning and reporting.
 This includes monitoring Tier II reporting by facilities using hazardous materials and participation in the Local Emergency Planning Committee (LEPC) with local industry and community stakeholders.

-If you’re passionate about serving our community, see below for the process to join our team and come to our Open House in July!
+If you’re passionate about serving our community, see below for the process to join our team!

 Hazmat Volunteer Job Description: Responds to a variety of Hazmat incidents, including incidents involving spills, leaks, and releases from transportation vehicles and packaging and incidents involving residential, retail and commercial facilities.
 Members may also respond to and help process crime scenes involving illegal activities or perform cleanup and identification of chemicals at chemical spill and abandonment sites.